 Letter of the week crafts are an excellent way to offer your kids preschool and early education activities at home.
-Below we show you step by step how to create these crafts, as well as songs for memorization and books you can check out at the library as you further explore our letter of the week.

 I’ve learned that my boys love any craft that takes the shape of a vehicle.
 So it made sense to use a car craft to teach the shape and sound of letter C.